-Load testing with Gatling in a continuous delivery pipeline
+Load Testing with Gatling in a Continuous Delivery Pipeline

 In this tutorial, I show you how to write tests based on Scala that can be executed as a standalone process or using a Gradle plugin called Gatling.